SpiralDevelopment/MVVMPaging/README.md

 # MVVMPaging
 > Demonstartions of using Paging Library with MVVM architecture.
-Samples fetches data about popular movies from [API](https://api.themoviedb.org/) and loads it into Grid Layout.

 ## Screenshots